Stock assessments

 These teams can include:

-• managers, scientists, monitoring and data specialists from the Department of Agriculture and Fisheries
+- managers, scientists, monitoring and data specialists from our department

 Each team is selected to include the right mix of skill sets.